jeremyzhang1/AC215_Mockmate/README.md

 **Kubernetes Scaling Solution**

-We created a `deployment` container that handles all of the ansible deployments (detailed in the previous milestones) and the automated Kubernetes scaling.
+We created a `deployment` container that handles all of the ansible deployments (detailed in the previous milestone) and the automated Kubernetes scaling.

+Our kubernetes cluster helped us automatically take care of load balancing and failover, making deployment and maintainence a lot simpler on our end.
+We used ansible scripts such as `deploy-k8s-cluster.yml` to manage the provisioning and updating of our kubernetes cluster.

 Run `deployment` container:
 - cd into `deployment`